This post has help us to review the different solutions provided by the big vendors of PMO industry.

 I think they are very useful, why?

-- The answers are very well commented, with explanations and the reference in PMBok,
+are very well commented, with explanations and the reference in PMBok,

 - Some of them are related to concepts that go unnoticed when you read the book.